-The CEM live program is taught by multiple instructors, each with greater than 20 years of experience in the industry.
+The CEM multi-day program is taught by approved instructors with extensive experience in the industry.
 They present the latest practices, strategies, and theories, while leading discussions in an open, interactive environment.
-You also spend valuable time connecting with and learning from other program attendees.
+You also spend invaluable time connecting with and learning from, other program attendees.
 In each topic covered, the instructors focus on the most "useful" and "proven" activities that an energy manager should pursue to improve profits.